'Everyone Started Screaming': Victims Of Wicker Park Paintball Attack Speak Out

 Similar attacks were reported last fall from the Loop and Streeterville to West Town and Oak Park, and also on the University of Chicago campus.
 In Chatham last fall, a Chicago Transit Authority bus driver was injured in a paintball attack.

-Right before Halloween in October 2019, Chicago also saw a similar uptick of random attacks.MORE NEWS: Mayor Lori Lightfoot Taps San Antonio Schools Superintendent Pedro Martinez As New CPS Chief Executive
+Right before Halloween in October 2019, Chicago also saw a similar uptick of random attacks.MORE NEWS: Chicago Weather: Weekend Warmup

 One man’s dashcam captured the sounds, and an image of someone hanging out the back window with a long paint gun – also from a white SUV – at Ontario Street and McClurg Court in Streeterville just about exactly a year ago.